Honda vs Westinghouse

 Who Should Choose Honda?

-Honda is the better choice for buyers who place the highest priority on build quality and long-term mechanical reliability.
+Honda is the right choice for buyers who place the highest possible premium on build quality and reliability.
 With a perfect 100 out of 100 reliability score and an average quality rating of 6.9, Honda generators are built to last.
-Owners who plan to keep a generator for many years, use it in demanding conditions, or simply want the peace of mind that comes with Honda's engineering legacy will find value in the brand despite its lower feature and value scores.
+The EU2200i, Honda's top-scoring model at 7.2, remains a respected option in the portable inverter space.

 Who Should Choose Westinghouse?